han-517/EnvManager/README.md

 3.  **Reload your shell**:
     After the installation is complete, follow the script's instructions to restart your terminal or run `source ~/.zshrc` (or `~/.bashrc`) to start using the tool.

+    The installation script automatically sets up:
+    - The `emanager` command-line tool
+    - Shell integration for `use` and `clear` commands
+    - Tab completion for preset names

 ### Manual Installation